Create actions that navigate to destinations

 Only available when the trigger element is a table, pivot table, input table, or visualization.

-• Custom formula: Passes a value based on the specified formula.
+• Custom formula: Passes a value based on the defined formula.

 Create an action that navigates to a specific location within the current workbook.
 Shift the focus to the top of a page or to an individual element.

-4. In the On select, On click, or On change modal (title depends on the type of trigger element), configure the required fields to define the response:
+6. In the modal, configure the required fields to define the response: